 The basic premise is that the mind struggles to distinguish between vividly imagined events and real events.

-By controlling one’s mental images, a person can influence their emotions, thoughts, and physiology.
+Controlling one’s mental images, a person can influence one’s emotions, thoughts, and physiology.

 Guided imagery helps create a state of deep relaxation, which counteracts the “fight or flight” stress response.
 It also allows people to envision desired outcomes.

-Research shows guided imagery can reduce anxiety, depression, and pain.
+Research shows that guided imagery can reduce anxiety, depression, and pain.

 Theory Behind Guided Imagery for Difficult Situations